SOCIAL

 RESULTS

-As the Social component scores have shown little variation over the life of the report card, monitoring for this indicator only occurs every third year.
-As such, the 2022 Report Card contains updated results for the Social component for the first time since 2019, although the overall score remains unchanged.
+As the Social Health scores have shown little variation over the life of the report card, monitoring for this component only occurs every third year.
+As such, the 2024 Gladstone Harbour Report Card uses the 2022 Social Health assessment and the results have been carried over.
+The previous assessment was conducted three years prior (2019) and results have been shown for comparison.

-The Social component is comprised of three indicator groups: harbour usability, harbour access and liveability/wellbeing.
-These social indicator groups were developed from the GHHP vision and piloted in 2014 to address the following report card objectives:
+Social Health is comprised of three indicator groups: Harbour Usability, Harbour Access and Liveability and Wellbeing.
+These Social indicator groups were developed from the GHHP vision and piloted in 2014 to address the following report card objectives:

-To maintain or improve a safe harbour for all users; and
+• To maintain or improve a safe harbour for all users

-The overall grade for the Social component has been good (B) since 2016, indicating that the Gladstone community continues to enjoy the harbour.
-The grades for all indicator groups—harbour usability (C), harbour access (B) and liveability and wellbeing (B) were consistent with previous years.
-The highest indicator scores were satisfaction with access to the harbour (0.75) and satisfaction with harbour recreational activities (0.73).
+The overall grade for Social Health has been good (B) since 2016, indicating that the Gladstone community continues to enjoy the harbour.
+The grades for all indicator groups were consistent with previous years.
+The highest indicator scores were Satisfaction with access to the harbour (0.75) and Satisfaction with harbour recreational activities (0.73).

 WHAT WAS MEASURED?